2021-26 Strategic Plan:

 - Act as a trusted convenor to foster cross-sectoral collaboration and the transfer and sharing of knowledge within the arts sector and, more broadly, between the sector and Canadian society.

-- Actively foster and engage in partnerships with Canadian and international stakeholders, notably in the field of social innovation, to support and position the arts in the post-pandemic reconstruction of the economy, communities, and society.
+- Actively foster and engage in partnerships with Canadian and international stakeholders to support and position the arts in the post-pandemic reconstruction of the economy, communities, and society.

 - Maximize the synergies between the Council and the Canadian Commission for UNESCO to advance the shared priority of a more just, equitable and sustainable future.